 The stonework around the roof space is decorated with some very impressive statues and figureheads.

-Visits to the Reichstag can be booked on the Bundestag website and don’t forget to take photo id with you on your visit.
+Visits to the Reichstag in Berlin are only possible with an advanced registration on the Bundestag website and don’t forget to take photo id with you on your visit.